mkpartners/cremedelacrm-www/content/post/summer-20-release-highlights-big-deal-alerts-in-lightning.md

 Once you save, any time an opportunity meets those criteria, the emails will go out automatically!
 And you never have to leave Lightning.

-If you still need a hand getting Big Deal Alerts set up in your org (or have a broader vision for automation, customization, and user experience in your org), [drop us a line](https://www.mkpartners.com/contact/)!
-We're always happy to help.

 Until next time, keep working hard, smart, and happy.
 We'll see you in the cloud.